htrc/htrc-feature-reader/README.md

 HTRC-Features
 =============

-Tools for working with the [HTRC Extracted Features dataset](https://sharc.hathitrust.org/features), a dataset of page-level text analysis features extracted from from 4.8 million public domain volumes.
+Tools for working with the [HTRC Extracted Features dataset](https://sharc.hathitrust.org/features), a dataset of page-level text analysis features extracted from 4.8 million public domain volumes.

 This library provides a `FeatureReader` for parsing files, which are handled as `Volume` objects with collections of `Page` objects.
 Volumes provide access to metadata (e.g. language), volume-wide feature information (e.g. token counts), and access to Pages.
 Pages allow you to easily parse page-level features, particularly token lists.